cliffjsgit/chapter-9/README.md

      ~/chapter-9 (master)$ cp words.txt  solutions/
      ...

-Make sure that you copy all of your completed exercise solutions from this chapter into your **single**  ~/chapter9/solutions directory, preserving the orignal file names of the exercises.
+Make sure that you copy all of your completed exercise solutions and the words.txt file from this chapter into your **single**  ~/chapter9/solutions directory, preserving the orignal file names of these files.